rutar/BookLending/README.md

 'Lent out' status means, that reserved book is lent out to borrower, but borrower should also accept book receiving.
 After that books becomes in borrowed state.
-With books in 'borrowed' state there is are no actions to librarian, just wait until book is returned.
+With books in 'borrowed' state there are no actions to librarian, just wait until book is returned.

 When user returns a book it becomes in 'returned' status, and librarian should accept that book is received by library: